 Physical Issues and Alcoholism

 Alcohol is a poison.
 Upon entering the body, it is rapidly absorbed into the bloodstream where it makes its way almost instantly to the brain.
 Immediately upon consumption, the body tries to deal with the alcohol as it would any undesirable agent.
 All other processes are ignored as the eradication of the alcohol becomes a priority.
 This drastically interferes with the natural reactions of vital organs that are essential in overall physical health.
+Physical issues and alcoholism affect the body in many different ways.
 Vitamins and minerals are unable to be absorbed, the immune system becomes deficient, the liver is overworked, blood sugar fluctuates, and the brain is deteriorated.
 Over time, these symptoms can elevate to a chronic level and either result in irreparable damage or death.

 Alcoholism is the continued abuse of alcohol despite the decline in physical, mental, or emotional health.
 It is an adopted or contracted behavior of suicide.
 It slowly shuts down everything necessary for the continuation of life.
 It is a painful, debilitating, and progressive syndrome that can affect anyone, anywhere, and at anytime.